Skip to main content

 Long-Running Scraper Patterns

 1. Connections age out.
-Servers and load balancers close idle keep-alive connections.
-Some kill them mid-use.
-Your nice TLS tickets and 0-RTT setup get tossed.
+Servers and load balancers close idle keep-alive connections, and some kill them mid-flight.
+The TLS tickets and 0-RTT setup that came with the original handshake get dropped along with them.

 2. Session fingerprints get tracked.
-A scraper that never refreshes its TCP connection looks nothing like a real browser.
-Real browsers cycle connections constantly.
+A scraper that holds one TCP connection open for hours does not look like a browser.
+Real browsers cycle connections constantly as tabs open, close, and time out.

 Pattern 1: Periodic Refresh